tocco/tocco-docs/framework/architecture/hibernate/collections.rst

 However, when a relation is resolved the collection should always be reloaded from the database because a relation may be resolved multiple times within the same transaction with different privileges.

-To support this, we use a custom persistent collection type, the :java:ref:`ReloadablePersistentCollectionType<ch.tocco.nice2.persist.hibernate.usertype.ReloadablePersistentCollectionType>`.
+To support this, we use a custom persistent collection type, the :abbr:`ReloadablePersistentCollectionType (ch.tocco.nice2.persist.hibernate.usertype.ReloadablePersistentCollectionType)`.
 This type is configured for all collections (see :doc:`entity-class-generation`).

-The concrete collection implementation is the :java:ref:`ReloadablePersistentSet<ch.tocco.nice2.persist.hibernate.usertype.ReloadablePersistentSet>`, which has the following features:
+The concrete collection implementation is the :abbr:`ReloadablePersistentSet (ch.tocco.nice2.persist.hibernate.usertype.ReloadablePersistentSet)`, which has the following features:

 Reloading